In This Guide

 SageMaker is the right choice in five specific scenarios: custom tabular ML models, proprietary computer vision, large-scale LLM fine-tuning, strict data-sovereignty requirements, and workloads demanding full control over the inference stack.
 Outside these scenarios, Bedrock gets you to production faster and cheaper.

 - You have labeled tabular data and a classification or regression problem.
 Fraud detection, churn prediction, demand forecasting, predictive maintenance — these workloads use XGBoost, LightGBM, or sklearn, not LLMs.
-SageMaker's built-in algorithms and managed training are the right tool.
+SageMaker's built-in algorithms are the right tool.

 - You need a computer vision model trained on your proprietary images.
-Medical imaging, manufacturing defect detection, satellite image analysis — these require custom-trained convolutional networks or fine-tuned vision transformers, not a general-purpose API.
+Medical imaging, manufacturing defect detection, satellite analysis — these require custom-trained CNNs or fine-tuned vision transformers, not a general-purpose API.

 - You need to fine-tune an LLM on a large proprietary dataset at scale.
-If you have millions of customer support transcripts, legal documents, or scientific papers and need a model that deeply understands that domain, SageMaker + a Llama or Mistral base gives you full control over the training run.
+Millions of customer support transcripts, legal documents, or scientific papers — SageMaker + a Llama or Mistral base gives you full control.

 - Your data cannot leave your VPC under any circumstances.
 SageMaker runs entirely within your AWS account and VPC.
-Bedrock routes traffic through AWS's managed infrastructure.
-For the most restrictive compliance environments (ITAR, certain FedRAMP controls), SageMaker gives you complete data residency guarantees.
+For the most restrictive compliance environments (ITAR, certain FedRAMP controls), SageMaker gives complete data residency guarantees.

 - You need full control over the inference stack.
-Custom tokenization, custom batching logic, custom output post-processing, GPU memory optimization — SageMaker gives you access to the inference server configuration.
+Custom tokenization, batching logic, output post-processing, GPU memory optimization — SageMaker gives you access to the inference server configuration.
 Bedrock does not.

 When to Use Bedrock

-For most teams building AI-powered applications in 2026, Bedrock is the right starting point — it handles document summarization, chatbots, RAG, and multi-step agents out of the box, with zero infrastructure to manage and costs that scale to zero when idle.
-The question is not whether Bedrock is good enough — it almost certainly is.
-The question is whether your specific requirements push you toward the additional complexity and control of SageMaker.
+For most teams building AI-powered applications in 2026, Bedrock is the right starting point — it handles document summarization, chatbots, RAG, and multi-step agents out of the box, with zero infrastructure and costs that scale to zero when idle.

-- You want to add LLM capabilities to an existing application.
-Document summarization, customer-facing chatbots, internal Q&A, email drafting, code review — these are all Bedrock use cases.
+Document summarization, chatbots, email drafting, code review.
 Call the API, pay per token, ship in days.

-- You are building a multi-step AI agent.
-Bedrock Agents removes the hardest part of agent development — the reasoning loop.
-You define the tools; Bedrock handles the planning, tool calls, and state management.
+Bedrock Agents removes the hardest part — the reasoning loop.
+You define tools; Bedrock handles planning and state.

-- You need content safety without writing custom moderation code.
-Bedrock Guardrails applies topic blocking, PII redaction, hate speech filtering, and hallucination grounding checks across all models with zero custom code.
+Guardrails applies topic blocking, PII redaction, hate speech filtering across all models.
+Zero custom moderation code.

 Pricing: What Does It Actually Cost?